Hayu: a brief note

 The Hayu inhabit an area of Nepal between 50 and 100 km. south east of Kathmandu, in the valley of the Sun Kosi river and across the Mahabharat range to the south.
 They are called 'Hayu' in Nepali and 'Wayu' in their own language (transcribed 'Vayu' by Brian Hodgson in the 19th Century).

 The language belongs to the Tibeto-Burman family.
 It was classified by Shafer (1955) in the West-Central Himalayish section (close to East Himalayish or 'Kiranti') of the Bodic Division of Sino-Tibetan.
-It is currently spoken in only two villages: Murajor, in Sukhajor VDC, Ramechhap District, and Manedihi, overlooking the Marin river valley, Sindhuli District.
-There are probably about 200 speakers, all bilingual in Nepali, the Indo-Aryan national language.
+It is currently spoken in Murajor, in Sukhajor VDC, Ramechhap District, and the villages of Adhamara and Manedihi, overlooking the Marin river valley, in Sindhuli District.
+There are probably about 300 speakers, all bilingual in Nepali, the Indo-Aryan national language.

-All of the texts have sentence-level translations in English.
-The following have morpheme glosses (in English) and French sentence-level translations as well:
+All of the texts have utterance-level free translations in English.
+The following have French translations as well: